jum/caddy-docker-proxy-redis/README.md

 PHP sessions, I additionally configure the same redis instance as cache and locking backend in my config.php.
-Is also starts the notify_push service, which is able to reduce load on the nextcloud server by aribtrating push notficictons to browser based nextcloud clients.
+Is also starts the notify_push service, which is able to reduce load on the nextcloud server by arbitrating push notficictons to browser based nextcloud clients.
 Beyond requiring the use of redis sever for both nextcloud and notifiy_push, this will probably need the configuration of the host IP itself as a trusted proxy in the global caddy section under servers: